 9. CHARGES AND PAYMENT

-9.1 The Customer shall pay the Subscription Fees to the Supplier for the User Subscriptions in accordance with this clause 9 and https://yordex.com/pricing.
+9.1.
+The Customer shall pay the Subscription Fees to the Supplier for the Price Plan in accordance with this clause 9 and a pricing schedule agreed in writing.

-9.5 The Supplier shall be entitled to increase the Subscription Fees, the fees payable in respect of the additional User Subscriptions purchased pursuant to clause 3.3 and/or set out at https://yordex.com/pricing at the start of each Renewal Period upon 90 days’ prior notice to the Customer and the agreement with the Customer shall be deemed to have been amended accordingly.
+9.5.
+The Supplier shall be entitled to increase the Subscription Fees and/or set out in the pricing schedule agreed in writing at the start of each Renewal Period upon 60 days’ prior notice to the Customer and the agreement with the Customer shall be deemed to have been amended accordingly.

 10. PROPRIETARY RIGHTS